 After composing music for and performing on three Snarky Puppy albums, Brian moved from Dallas to Austin and spent several years as a touring and session musician while forming and developing his own group, Progger, who record for Ropeadope Records and have released four critically-acclaimed albums.
 Bouncing back and forth between New York and Austin since 2013, Brian has led numerous Progger tours while composing and producing music for national television networks (including Bravo, the History Channel, and MTV), national podcasts (including Longreads), and talented independent artists (including Kimberly Townsend).

-In addition to Progger and Snarky Puppy, Brian has performed and recorded with indie icons like Okkervil River and Nelo, modern jazz artists like Bill Laurance, The ClubCasa Chamber Orchestra, and The MK Groove Orchestra, jazz legends like Phil Woods, Benny Golson, Pete Christlieb, Bill Holman, and Jason Marsalis, and comedy legend Paul F. Tompkins.
-He has worked with notable producers including Jacob Sciba (Gary Clark Jr./Arlyn Studios), Adrian Quesada (Black Pumas/Grupo Fantasma), Michael League (Snarky Puppy/David Crosby), and David Beck (Tejano Weekend).
-Brian serves on the faculty of the Music and Music Production departments at Austin Community College.
+In addition to Progger and Snarky Puppy, Brian has performed and recorded with indie icons like Okkervil River and Nelo; modern jazz artists like Bill Laurance, The ClubCasa Chamber Orchestra, the Ed Palermo Big Band, and The MK Groove Orchestra; jazz legends like Phil Woods, Benny Golson, Pete Christlieb, Bill Holman, and Jason Marsalis; and comedy legend Paul F. Tompkins.
+He works with notable producers including Jacob Sciba (Gary Clark Jr./Arlyn Studios), Adrian Quesada (Black Pumas/Grupo Fantasma), Michael League (Snarky Puppy/David Crosby), and David Beck (Tejano Weekend).
+Brian teaches jazz and contemporary piano, composition, and improvisation at Austin Community College.
 He writes nonstop from his home studio in Austin where he lives with his amazing wife.